koolskateguy89/Anime-Filler-Manager/README.md

 - [x] Add option to use external database for MyList and ToWatch
   - [x] Add option to make new blank database
 - [x] Add color themes option (use different stylesheets which the user picks from)
-  - [ ] Light theme - icons are then messed up because they're white :/ but mostly done
+  - [ ] _Light theme_ - icons are then messed up because they're white :/ but mostly done
   - [ ] Idk maybe Dracula/Monokai/etc
 - [x] Use ControlsFX a lot more
 - [ ] Enable use of ControlsFX.TableFilter in MyList & ToWatch
 - [ ] Switch to use Jikan API if this is actually gonna be used because web-scraping is so long, plus the minimum 13 results thing is a bit 🥴 - **quite long**
 - [ ] Add a global keybind to minimize/maximize - **no idea**
 - [ ] Use [Apache log4j](https://logging.apache.org/log4j/2.x/) to log errors
+  - [ ] Use SLF4J to allow swapping in case of more Log4j bugs lol
 - [ ] Have no window resizing
 - [ ] Add episodes column to all tablescreens - **almost-long**
 - [ ] Resize screens to all be same size (SceneBuilder) - **long**